mikeferguson/ros2_cookbook/rclpy/nodes.md

 ## Shutdown Hooks

 ROS1 had rospy.on_shutdown() - but there is
-[not an equivelant in ROS2](https://github.com/ros2/rclpy/issues/244).
+[not an equivalent in ROS2](https://github.com/ros2/rclpy/issues/244).
 It really is not needed though, since we manually shut things down rather than was the case in rospy which used many global variables:

 ```python